yash-vyas97/Real-time-YouTube-chrome-plugin-extension./README.md

 # InstantYouTubeInfoUpdate
-This is an extension that will provide you with real time updates on common features found o na Youtube user interface.
+This is an extension that will provide you with real time updates on common features found on a Youtube user interface.
 Some of these include: Views, likes, dislikes and comments for a Youtube video.